yanchaoz/OrgMIM/README.md

 Meanwhile, we are actively curating and integrating organelle datasets from other platforms, and will continue to update this repository to support larger-scale pre-training in the future.
 <!-- ![Dataset Details](./Figures/Details.jpg) -->

+## 📊 Downstream Segmentation Datasets

+We conduct extensive experiments on four representative datasets with varying voxel resolutions and biological contexts.
+The processed and partitioned data can be downloaded from [here](https://huggingface.co/datasets/yanchaoz/IsoOrg-1K).

 ## ⚙️ Environments

 The complete Conda environment has been packaged for direct use.
 You can download and unzip it from [here](https://huggingface.co/datasets/yanchaoz/IsoOrg-1K).